Skip to main content

 • Claims settle faster; less litigation

-• At-fault driver's insurance pays for injured parties' damages
+• At-fault driver's insurance would pay for injured parties' damages

-• Injured drivers can sue for pain and suffering, lost wages, and medical expenses
+• Injured drivers could sue for pain and suffering, lost wages, and medical expenses

-• You rely on medical payments coverage or your health insurance for immediate medical bills
+• You would rely on medical payments coverage or your health insurance for immediate medical bills

-• Fault determination is critical to recovery and liability
+• Fault determination would be critical to recovery and liability

-Key Impact: If you are injured in an accident caused by another driver, you now have the right to sue for damages including pain and suffering—protections not available under the no-fault system.
-However, you must also carry adequate liability insurance to protect yourself if you cause an accident.
+Key Difference: Under a proposed at-fault system, if you are injured in an accident caused by another driver, you would have the right to sue for damages including pain and suffering—protections not available under the current no-fault system.
+However, you would also need to carry adequate liability insurance to protect yourself if you cause an accident.

 1